trevisanj/f311/docs/source/index.rst

    physics
    aosss

+Although we don't intend to be throughout in of the topics covered, the code is faily organized, documented, and expandable.
+We hope that you will find it useful!

 Installation
 ------------

 f311 requires Python 3.x (Python 2 no longer supported due to maintainability issues, sorry).

-Knowing the mess with different ecosystems and extant package versions, we provide four different installation methods.
+It also depends on other packages, but the installation of these is included in the instructions below.

+Four different installation methods are described below:

-Method 1
+Method 1: Using pip
+^^^^^^^^^^^^^^^^^^^

-Try to install everything with pip:
+To install f311 with pip, run:

 .. code:: shell